unknown321/wampy/MAKING_OF.md

 <img src="images/lyrics-icon.png" alt="lyrics icon">
 </figure>

 - There is a "bookmark list" feature; what is even it for?
-Bookmarks are not exportable, just like playlists.
-That's right, if you want to edit a playlist, you'll have to do it on that `3.1-inch (7.8 cm), WVGA(800 x 480 Pixels)` display.
+Bookmarks are not exportable.
   Perhaps this is some power user feature, if you actually use it, please tell me how.

 - Volume buttons on my wired Apple headphones don't work, but they do on my Samsung tablet.
 Why?